Corey Seager Player Props: Rangers vs. Orioles

 Corey Seager At The Plate

-- Seager is hitting .348 with seven doubles, three home runs and 10 walks.
+- Seager is hitting .343 with seven doubles, four home runs and 11 walks.

-- In 77.8% of his 18 games this season, Seager has picked up at least one hit.
-He's also had six multi-hit games.
+- He has gone deep in four games this season (21.1%), leaving the park in 4.8% of his trips to the dish.

-- Seager has driven in a run in nine games this season (50.0%), including four games with more than one RBI (22.2%).
-He has also driven in three or more of his team's runs in one contest.
+- Seager has picked up an RBI in 52.6% of his games this year, with more than one RBI in 26.3% of his games.
+He has also driven in three or more runs in two contests.

+- He has scored in 52.6% of his games this year, with more than one run scored in 21.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.